Thomas-Walker-Lynch/Ariadne/README.md

+Theseus volunteered to enter the inescapable maze designed by Daedalus to slay the Minotaur and put an end to the Athenian sacrifices.
+Ariadne, fearing for his life and desperate to help, thinks to give him a ball of string, which Theseus then uses to trace his way out of the maze thus saving his life.

+Building experimental code for GQL_to_Cypher has proven to be as complex as navigating Daedalus's maze.
+The traditional build tool `make` does not backward-chain pattern rules.
+Gradle/Groovy tends to build projects in layers.
+However, in experimental code, it is often the case that no complete layer will build without errors.

+Ariandne will attempt to build all that is buildable, no matter where in a the dependency graph the buildable node is found, while leaving other parts untouched.

+To use the Ariadne build tool, a developer writes their dependency graph in Groovy, utilizing a map and a set of regular expression matching functions.
+Then, to build or clean up the project, the developer invokes Ariadne.

+Ariadne was originally written in Groovy because it evolved incrementally as part of a Gradle script.
+While there are plans to port the build tool to other languages, Groovy has proven to be a practical language for this purpose, so this is currently not a priority.

 Ariadne is a project in progress.

-Ariadne had an idea, and gave a ball of string to Theseus, so he could find his way back out of Daedalus's maze after killing the Minotaur.

-Building experimental code for GQL_to_Cypher has turned out to be such a maze. `make` for example does not backwards chain pattern rules, and gradle/grovy is predisposed to build up the project in layers, although no full layer ever seems to be working at one time.

-To use the 'Ariadne' build tool, a developer uses the groovy language to define a dependency grpah, while using a map and a list of regular expression mathching functions.
-Then to build, or cleanup, the project, the developer calls Ariadne.

-Ariadne was originally written in Groovy because it was incrementally developed as part of a gradle script.
-It is planned to port the build tool to addiitonal languages; however groovy turns out to be a reasonable language, so this is not pressing.